Marshalldog/OS-Assignment-3-Group/README.md

 This program aims to improve the sorting speed of the merge-sort sorting algorithm.
 However, it does not focus on optimising time and space complexity, but instead increases computational speed through multi-threaded optimisation.

 Single-threaded merge-sort, also known as, serial merge-sort, utilises only one thread on one CPU core to sort array of length *n*.
-When implementing parallel merge-sort, multiple threads become available.
+When implementing parallel merge-sort, multiple threads become available to distribute the sorting workload.
 At the discretion of the OS multi-process scheduler, the numerous threads can be spread across multiple CPU cores to increase performance, with each core only required to sort an array of size *n/N*, where N is the number of threads running concurrently.

 ## Manifest

 A listing of source files and other non-generated files, and a brief (one-line) explanation of the purpose of each file.

+* mergesort.h

+Defines the 4 functions that are required to complete the parallel merge sort, as well as variables that control array length, temporary array storage and the maximum number of levels (cutoff).

+* mergesort.c

+* test-base-case.c

+sdf

+* test-mergesort.c

+wef

+* Makefile

+Builds both the *test-mergesort* and *test-base-case* programs and provides cleaning functionality.

+* .gitignore

+Prevents object and dependency files from being committed to GitHub.

 ## Building the project